Catana (CATANA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Catana Historical Price

-According to the latest data gathered on Catana live price page, the current price of Catana is 0.00099056USD.
-The circulating supply of Catana(CATANA) is 999.96M CATANA , giving it a market capitalization of $992.52K.
+According to the latest data gathered on Catana live price page, the current price of Catana is 0USD.
+The circulating supply of Catana(CATANA) is 999.96M CATANA , giving it a market capitalization of $985.01K.

 The Catana Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CATANA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.